solo-io/supergloo/docs/content/setup/_index.md

 ### Installing with `meshctl`

-`meshctl` is a CLI tool that helps bootstrap Service Mesh Hub, register clusters, install meshes, and more.
+`meshctl` is a CLI tool that helps bootstrap Service Mesh Hub, register clusters, describe configured resources, and more.
 Get the latest `meshctl` from the [releases page on solo-io/service-mesh-hub](https://github.com/solo-io/service-mesh-hub/releases).

 You can also quickly install like this: